t288msd/docker-spyserver/README.md

 # Docker AirSpy SpyServer

-Docker container for [AirSpy SpyServer](https://airspy.com/download), with support for arm64 (including Raspberry pi 4).
+Docker container for [AirSpy SpyServer](https://airspy.com/download), with support for linux/arm/v7 and arm64 (Pi3b and Pi4).
 Connect over the lan from your PC with SDRSharp or your client of choice.
 Unlike other versions this gives full control to the client to change channel/frequency.

-Copied from Lloyd Pick's version for AMD64 and ARM32 without which I couldn't have built this.
+Copied from Lloyd Pick's version for AMD64 without which I couldn't have built this.
 Thanks Lloyd!
-If you have an AMD64 or ARM32 try [Lloyd's repository](https://github.com/lloydpick/docker-spyserver) (The last update at time of writing was 2019)
+If you have an AMD64 (windows) try [Lloyd's repository](https://github.com/lloydpick/docker-spyserver) (The last update at time of writing was 2019)

 ## Summary

 The container provides you with the SpyServer application running on port 5555.
-It has been tested with an RTL-SDR  Generic RTL2832U OEM device on a Raspberry Pi 4.
+It has been tested with an RTL-SDR  Generic RTL2832U OEM device on a Raspberry Pi4 and on Pi3b.

 ### Configuration